To Move A Mountain

 1992

 Kennecott mined a total of 142,000 tons per day during 1992.
-(Jeffery D. Tygesen, "Porphyry Copper: Bingham Canyon Mine") (click here for more information from 1992)
+(Jeffery D. Tygesen, "Porphyry Copper: Bingham Canyon Mine")

 1992

-"The Copperton concentrator was expanded in 1992 and fitted with some of the world’s largest Semi-Autogenous Grinding (SAG) and ball mills, and large flotation cells.
+"The Copperton concentrator was expanded in 1992 and fitted with some of the world's largest Semi-Autogenous Grinding (SAG) and ball mills, and large flotation cells.
 There are four grinding and flotation lines, sequentially yielding a copper and molybdenum concentrate.
 The copper concentrate is piped about 27km to the smelter.
 Until its closure in mid-2001, the older North plant supplied about 20% of the copper concentrate for smelting."
-(Mining Technology.com; link)
+(Mining Technology.com)

 March 1992